logicly-au/docs.iar-dst.online/level-of-care/level-of-care-3.rst

 Additional services, if needed, are focussed on:

-   * community supports (including peer support and social participation support)
+   * community supports (including peer support and social participation support),

-   * support to access support and advice relating to known environmental stressors
+   * support to access support and advice relating to known environmental stressors, and

-   * lifestyle interventions (e.g., nutrition, sleep, exercise, meaningful social connections)
+   * lifestyle interventions (e.g., nutrition, sleep, exercise, meaningful social connections).

 Referral criteria
 -------------------